I want to book you for a special occasion. Is it possible for you to come to me?

 Friday, Saturday & Sunday weddings in peak season do require a minimum of 3 adults, including the bride.

-When should I book my bridal makeup trial?
+When should I book my bridal makeup preview?

-Due to my weekends being booked up for weddings, trials are held Monday – Friday at my studio, based in Grafton Regis.
+Due to my weekends being booked up for weddings, makeup previews are held Monday – Friday at my studio, based in Grafton Regis.

 Are you able to travel to my location?